 Motions in limine are heard at the Final Pretrial Conference.

 When Monday or Thursday is a holiday, the next motion date is the following Monday or Thursday.

-Mandatory Chambers' Copies.
-Mandatory chambers’ copies of all e-filed motion papers and final pretrial documents shall be delivered to the courtesy copy box located outside the Clerk’s Office (Suite 181-L).
-It is imperative that mandatory Chambers’ Copies be delivered by noon following the date of filing as required by Local Rule 5-4.5.
-Failure to deliver timely mandatory chambers’ copies may result in a delay in hearing a motion or order taking the matter off calendar.
-The Court only requires chambers’ copies of motion papers and final pretrial documents.
-All other documents are not required.
+- Mandatory Chambers' Copies.
+Mandatory chambers' copies shall be delivered to the courtesy copy box located outside the Clerk's Office, Suite 181-L of the Roybal Federal Building.
+It is imperative that mandatory chambers’ copies are delivered by noon following the date of filing as required by Local Rule 5-4.5.
+Failure to deliver timely mandatory chambers' copies may result in a delay in hearing a motion or order taking the matter off calendar.
+The Court requires chambers' copies of only the following:

 Status Inquiries.
 Please do not inquire by phone regarding the status of a motion, stipulation, or proposed order.